dianafeld/rbtm/README.md

 @reboot autossh -M 20110 -f -N -R 5443:localhost:5443 makov@109.234.38.83
 ```

-To configure iptables on the gate (add to the start of /etc/ufw/before/rules:
+To configure iptables on the gate (add to the start of /etc/ufw/before/rules (no longer needed):

 ```
 *nat